rikifujihara/T3A1/RikiFujihara_T3A1.md

 ## Efficiency

 Software should be developed so that it can efficiently utilise resources such as disk-space, processing power and memory.
 This relates closely to reliability, scalability and usability.
 Inefficient utilisation of resources will lead to poor scalability, degradation of user experience and less reliable performance.
 Software can be made more efficient by reducing the number of database queries required to produce the desired output.
-It can also be improved by optimizing the front-end components of the software such as image sizes.
-Third-party tools such as Bootstrap can also be reduced down to the components that the software actually uses so that the browser doesn't have to load the many styles that the software doesn't use therefore improving loading times.
+It can also be improved by optimising the front-end components of the software such as image sizes.
+Third-party tools such as Bootstrap can also be reduced down to the components that the software actually uses so that the browser doesn't have to load the many styles that the software doesn't use, therefore improving loading times.

 ## Integrity/Security